Generation of nature values

 A statement is requested from the Centre for Economic Development, Transport and the Environment before implementing the measures.

-The same plan may include the generation of natural values for more than one habitat type and species if it concerns a single integrated area, independent of property boundaries.
+The same plan may include the generation of natural values for more than one habitat type and species if it concerns a single coherent area, independent of property boundaries.
 It is also possible for more than one landowner to file a joint application concerning several properties.
 In this case one of the applicants represents all landowners, with their consent.

 5. Implementation of measures according to the plan

-6. Application to the Centre for Economic Development, Transport and the Environment concerning natural values to be generated and their quality
+6. Application to the Centre for Economic Development, Transport and the Environment concerning the quantity and quality of nature values to be generated

 7. Selling natural values